SeniorDeveloper0915/Laravel5.6-Angular6-Material-Design/readme.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+When running the command `ng build` the `dist/` directory will be generated inside the Laravel `public/` directory.

 ## Running unit tests